How to Find the “Sweet Spot” for Your Life Coach Prices That Will Skyrocket Your Income

 How Much Time Do You Have?

-Do you have a completely clear schedule you can devote to coaching, or just a couple of hours a week outside of your day job?
-Be realistic with how much time you can afford to give to your business without over-burdening yourself.
-Your clients deserve your best!
+Do you have a completely clear schedule you can devote to coaching or just a couple of hours a week outside of your day job?
+Be realistic about how much time you can afford to dedicate to your business without overcommitting.

 What Does Your Ideal Client Look Like?

-Your life coaching fees are exactly the same.
-Think about the person you want to serve.
-How much money do they make?
+The same is true for your life coaching services.
+Think about the person you want to serve: How much money do they make?
 How much would they be willing to pay for coaching?
-That price might just be higher – or lower! – than you were initially planning to charge, but that’s okay.
-The important thing is to make sure your pricing aligns with them.
+Make sure your pricing aligns with your target audience profile.

-You can also create life coach packages that include a certain number of consultations over a set period of time.
-This means you can create a minimum commitment for every client, which encourages commitment.
+You can also create life coaching packages that include a certain number of sessions over a set period of time.
+This requires commitment from your client to complete a longer coaching process.

-• A “6 Months Business and Marketing Coaching Package”, with a full business review, action plan, monthly video calls and follow-up email support.
-Price: $3,128.
+• A 6 Months Business and Marketing Coaching Package with a full business review, action plan, monthly video calls, and follow-up email support.
+It costs $3,128.

-• A 3-month love coach package with 6 x 60-minute bi-monthly video sessions, unlimited coach access between sessions, and worksheets and tools as required.
-Price: $495.
+• A 3-month Relationship Coaching Package with 6 x 60-minute bi-monthly online sessions, unlimited support between calls, and worksheets as well as other tools as needed.
+It costs $495.

 Of course, there’s more to coaching than talking to people.
-Some people coach purely through selling digital products, such as eBooks and online courses.
-This allows you to think about life coaching packages and fees in terms of selling units of a product.
+Some coaches sell digital products like eBooks and online courses.

-Whatever your service looks like, always try to up-sell.
+Whatever your services look like, you can always try to up-sell.
 Provide optional add-ons, such as access to a daily messaging service, or a weekly video call rather than email check-ins.

-Here’s some advice that every coach should consider: don’t be afraid to include an ultra-premium tier that’s significantly pricier than your other services.
-Most clients won’t go for this option – but the one or two clients a year who do buy it are going to seriously increase your profits.
+Here’s some advice that every coach should consider: Don’t be afraid to include an ultra-premium tier that’s significantly pricier than your other services.
+Most clients won’t go for this option but the one or two clients a year who do buy it will seriously increase your profits.

 How Qualified Are You?